Create an Azure VM assessment

 - Readiness unknown: Used when Azure Migrate can't assess readiness, due to data availability issues.

 Click on an Azure readiness status.
-You can view VM readiness details, and drill down to see VM details, including compute, storage, and network settings.
+You can view server readiness details, and drill down to see server details, including compute, storage, and network settings.